 |---|---|---|---|---|

-| Third party liability coverage | * Damage and injury to other people/vehicles | * Your own medical injuries | Up to $10 per day | Personal auto insurance |
+| Third-party liability coverage | * Damage and injury to other people/vehicles | * Your own medical injuries | Up to $10 per day | Personal auto insurance |

-| Collision and loss damage waiver (CDW, LDW) | * Damage to the vehicle caused by accidents, natural disasters, vandalism, and theft * Lost revenue for the rental company | * Other people’s property damage * Medical bills * Loss, damage, or theft due to reckless behaviours or negligence * Might exclude parts of the car | Up to $40 per day | Credit card insurance |
+| Collision (CDW) and loss damage waiver (LDW) | * Damage to the vehicle caused by accidents, natural disasters, vandalism, and theft * Lost revenue for the rental company | * Other people's property damage * Medical bills * Loss, damage, or theft due to reckless behaviours or negligence * Might exclude parts of the car | Up to $60 per day | Credit card insurance |

-| Personal accident insurance (PAI) | * Medical costs for you and passengers * Might include accidental death and dismemberment coverage | * Property damage | Up to $9 per day | Credit card insurance |
+| Personal accident insurance (PAI) | * Medical costs for you and passengers * Might include accidental death and dismemberment coverage | * Property damage | Up to $10 per day | Credit card insurance |

-| Personal effects coverage (PEC) | * Lost, damaged, or stolen personal property | * Medical coverage | Often bundled with PAI, but can be up to $7-8 per day | Credit card insurance |
+| Personal effects coverage (PEC) | * Lost, damaged, or stolen personal property | * Medical coverage | Often bundled with PAI, but can be less than $5 a day | Credit card insurance |

 Pro Tip: If you're unsure whether you have adequate coverage, some rental car companies offer supplemental liability insurance for a reasonable fee.